Traffic regulations

 Curacao Road Service

-In case you should have an accident on Curacao, it is good to know what the procedure is.
-In case of traffic accidents, usually not the police, but the Curacao Road Service will come.
-They are available 24 hours a day at 199 (or 5999/747-1333).
-They will send someone over as soon as possible to make a damage report.
-Also call Lowbudget Car Rental and our phone numbers are here.
+In case you get into an accident on Curacao, it is good to know what the procedure is.
+Traffic accidents usually do not involve the police, but the Curacao Road Service.
+They can be reached 24 hours a day at ( Tel: 9233 ).
+They will send someone to make a damage report as soon as possible.
+Also call Lowbudget Car Rental, our phone numbers are listed here.

 If you need an ambulance, you can call 912.
 The general emergency number on Curacao is 911.